gillishermans/SIGI_results/README.md

 # Shape Inference and Grammar Induction from Three-Dimensional Buildings: Examples and Results
 Images of buildings examples and new generated buildings for SIGI https://github.com/gillishermans/SIGI.

-We generated 5 unenclosed buildings for each example with 20 and 50 production steps and 10 enclosed buildings for each example with 20 and 50 production steps.
+We generated 5 unenclosed and enclosed buildings for each example with 20 and 50 production steps.

 Notes:
  - Non-existant images occur for empty productions, such as buildings reduced to nothing by the enclosure constraint.
  - Some enclosed buildings contain buildings seperate from each other.
 These were connected by one or multiple uncenclosed shapes that were removed during enclosure.

-## Examples
+## Results
 For each example we show the example, an unenclosed buildings and an enclosed building.

 ### Example 1